MediaBrowser/plugin.video.emby/README.md

 - All kinds of workarounds are needed to get the best experience on Kodi clients

 This addon synchronizes your media on your Plex server to the native Kodi database.
 Because we use the native Kodi database with this new approach the above limitations are gone!
-- You can browse your media full speed, e.g. images are cached
+- You can browse your media full speed, images are cached
 - All other Kodi addons will be able to "see" your media, thinking it's normal Kodi stuff
 - Use any Kodi skin you want!